Fix the root cause of No-Call No-Show with help from TeamSense

 How To Document Attendance Issues

 Employees should be held accountable for their actions, but managers and supervisors must ensure that any warnings or consequences are administered fairly and documented properly.
+Documentation should focus on specific instances of the employee's behavior and reference the employee's attendance record, highlighting dates of lateness, absence, or early departure to support evaluations.

-An effective write-up system should take several factors into account, including whether the employee has explicit documentation of previous warnings and discussions.
-The write-up should provide as much detail as possible about the reason for the absence or tardiness and whether it affected the employee's work tasks or deadlines.
+An effective write-up system should take several factors into account, including whether the employee has explicit documentation of previous written attendance warnings and discussions.
+The write-up should provide as much detail as possible about the reason for the absence or tardiness and whether it affected the employee’s work tasks or deadlines.
 It should also specify what improvements are expected moving forward.

 It is also essential to avoid generalizing employees’ behavior and instead use customized language based on individual circumstances and histories.
 Moreover, it is important not to dismiss any potential underlying context surrounding the employee’s absence.